0xcert/framework/docs/guide/introduction.md

 # Introduction

-The 0xcert Framework is a JavaScript library that provides tools for building powerful decentralized applications (dapps).
+The 0xcert (pronounced [zeer-oh-eks-surt]) Framework is a JavaScript library that provides tools for building powerful decentralized applications (dapps).

 ![0xcert framework](../assets/scheme_1.svg)